bbertka/fortune-teller-project/README.md

 ## Spring Cloud Fortune Teller
 ###Microservices lab with Spring Cloud Services in Pivotal Cloud Foundry

+This lab allows you to explore a working project making use of Netflix OSS patterns and non distruptive configuration changes using the Spring Cloud Services tile in Pivotal Cloud Foundry.
+To be successful with this lab, please make sure your platform has Spring Cloud Services tile installed.
+This lab assumes some prior experience with Spring and Pivotal cloud Foundry, including use of the marketplace and Apps manager interface.
 Steps 1-3 in this lab are required to get the project running properly in PCF.
-Steps 4-6 are optional, however illustrate how to make use of the Spring Cloud Service features.
+Steps 4-7 are optional, however illustrate how to make use of the Spring Cloud Service features.
 All the POM dependencies are already included for each step.
-You wimple clone this repo and follow the instructions to configure and push into PCF.
+You simply clone this repo and follow the instructions to configure and push into PCF.

 ####1. *Set up Config Server Repo*